 This quality, first party data is an alternative approach for brands dealing with the deprecation of third party cookies.
 It’s also difficult for brands operating on their own to get the quality and quantity of data that retailers can access.

-- Best Buy: The electronics retailer, which claims to have three billion customer interactions annually, deep insights into those transactions, such as data relating to the point view of the purchase, pre-purchase consumer research, and the after-sales service.
+- Best Buy: The electronics retailer, which claims to have three billion customer interactions annually, gives its brand partners deep insights into those transactions, such as data relating to the point view of the purchase, pre-purchase consumer research, and the after-sales service.

 - Walmart: With 240 million customers visiting the retail giant’s properties in-store or online properties each week, Walmart may be the world’s largest supply of shopper data across a variety of consumer products.
 Its demand-side platform (DSP) makes shopper data available to advertisers in a scaled and self-serve way.